 10. Trunk or Treat at the Dejoria Center

 Live in a neighborhood that’s not suitable for trick-or-treating?
 No problem, bring your treats and wear your costume to trick-or-treat out of your trunk!
-The event is 6:30 to 8:30 pm with costume contest winners announced at 8:00.
-Those over 21 can stick around for the adult costume party at the State Road Tavern that evening.
+The event is 6:00 to 8:30 pm with costume contest winners announced at 8:00.
+Those over 21 can come a few days earlier on the 27th for for the adult costume party at the State Road Tavern.
 More information at HighStarRanch.com.

 11. Find the Perfect Pumpkin at the Heber Patch